davidcole1340/ext-php-rs/NEW_MACROS.md

 To solve this, the macro system has been re-written but this will require changes to user code.
 This document summarises the changes.

-## Startup Function

-TODO: allow users to pass in their own startup function (or maybe just let them give builders to ModuleBuilder

 ## Functions

 Mostly unchanged in terms of function definition, however you now need to